markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/intro.md

 secretive references are often very general in nature, pointing only to the first letter of the subject and its numerical value.
-Solving them requires, not so much of mathematical or cryptographical skills in a modern sense, but a proper knowledge of the context, both inner textual and historical context.
+Solving them requires, not so much of mathematical or cryptographical skills in a modern sense, but a proper knowledge of the context, both the inner textual and the historical context.

 Most of the alphanumeric riddles in the oracles can already be taken as solved by various researchers.
+See footnotes in _The Sibylline Oracles_<!-- cite author="Milton S. Terry" title="The Sibylline Oracles" date="1899" location="" type="book" href="http://www.sacred-texts.com/cla/sib/sib.pdf" --> by Milton S. Terry for example.
 But, some of the riddles are still problematic and open for better proposals.
 Better yet, few of these open riddles are more complex and specific enough so that one may try to solve them by modern programmable tools.

-As an independent researcher not associated or affiliated with any organization, the sole motivation and purpose of mine in the this book is to provide a reusable and a testable method for processing and analyzing ancient corpora, especially detecting alphanumeric patterns in text.
+As an independent researcher not affiliated with any organization, the sole motivation and purpose of mine in this book is to provide a reusable and a testable method for processing and analyzing ancient corpora, especially detecting alphanumeric patterns in a digitalized text.
 Although the target language in this study is Ancient Greek, the method should be applicable to any language using alphabetic numerals.

 {% include 'footnotes.md' %}